Sociology Snippets Newsletter

 - Cover sheet title: “[author’s last name] cover sheet”

 The manuscript should not have the author’s name or university anywhere in the file or attached to the file name.
 Please replace any mention of the university with “[university],” to reduce potential for bias from reviewers.
 The manuscript file should be titled the name of the article without the author’s last name or affiliated university.

 If you have any questions please feel free to email our editors at email@example.com.

 The Wild Rockies Field Institute (WRFI) offers field-based, academic courses to undergraduate students, accredited through the University of Montana and transferable to other universities and colleges.
 Our courses provide 300-level credits in Environmental Studies, Geography, Natural Resources, Philosophy and Native American Studies.
 Courses take place in Montana, Southern Utah and the Canadian Rockies.
 WRFI’s small group size and interdisciplinary curriculum offer students an exceptional opportunity to complement their coursework on campus with experiential education in the field.
 Scholarships are available!

 Learn More at an Information Session:

-Learn more at the website: www.wrfi.net (Links to an external site.) and blog: www.wildrockies.wordpress.com
+Learn more on our website: www.wrfi.net and blog: www.wildrockies.wordpress.com

 Please contact Keri McWilliams (WRFI Executive Director) with questions at firstname.lastname@example.org or 406-549-4336.